meet09006/WebApp/Readme.md

 6. Used container name as server name in connection string
 7. 2 container running in isolated mode and connected to each other
 8. Docker compose for all this steps
-9. Will run docker compose and host complete running application
+9. Run docker compose and host complete running application

-#Pending
+10. Integrated New Relic

+# Pending
 1. Auto push new build
 2. Run docker compose to use latest build

-DB SETUp:
+# DB SETUp:
 -- Step 1: Create the database
 CREATE DATABASE MyAppDb;